 • Side-effects from medications: This may require a change in medication regimen after consultation with a GP.

-A 2017 study by Faysal YA stated that there is a strong association between ED and lower urinary tract symptoms (LUTS) in men with benign prostatic hyperplasia (BPH).
+A 2017 study by Faysal YA stated that there is a strong association between erectile dysfunction and lower urinary tract symptoms (LUTS) in men with benign prostatic hyperplasia (BPH).
 LUTS are known to be associated with urinary obstruction caused by benign enlargement of the prostate, and this association is maintained even after adjusting for potential confounding factors, such as comorbidities and age.
 In the same study, the authors wrote that ED and LUTS in those with BPH have a high prevalence in ageing men and share common risk factors.
 These include hypertension and cardiovascular disorders, dyslipidaemia, cigarette smoking, diabetes mellitus, obesity, metabolic syndrome, stress, anxiety, and depression.

 Figure 1: International Index of Erectile Function (IIEF-5)